 TM* Third-party brands are trademarks of their respective owners.
 All other brands are trademarks of a Medtronic company.

-† In patients with small annuli (area ≤ 430 mm2) in all-comers trial, consisting of majority low surgical risk participants (52.1%).
+† In patients with small annuli (area ≤ 430 mm2) in all-comers trial of 716 patients, consisting of majority low surgical risk participants (52.1%).

 ¶ Valve performance means the valve works better after TAVR, with improved blood flow.
 The SMART study defined valve performance as freedom from bioprosthetic valve dysfunction (BVD) at 12 months.
 BVD is a composite including any of the following: hemodynamic structural valve dysfunction (mean gradient ≥ 20 mmHg), nonstructural valve dysfunction (severe prosthesis patient mismatch or ≥ moderate aortic regurgitation), thrombosis, endocarditis, and aortic valve reintervention.